patricklafrance/shelby/README.md

 Shelby comes with a set of native extenders that are registered by default.
 Those extenders offers advanced subscriptions, transactions and much more.

-If you dont want any of the native extender you can remove them easily
+If you dont need one (or everyone of them) of the native extender you can easily remove it.

     Shelby.ViewModel.removeEditExtender();
     Shelby.ViewModel.removeSubscribeExtender();